DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/1 UnityEditor.md

 ## The Launcher

+If you haven't downloaded Unity visit [their website](https://store.unity.com/download) to download it.\
-Before we can dive right into making a game we need to get a project set up in Unity.\
+Before we can dive right into making a game we need to get a project set up in Unity.
-So start by opening Unity.

 ![UnityLauncher](Images/UnityLauncher.JPG)

-Go ahead and click the "New project" button in the middle.
+Go ahead and click the "New project" button in the middle.\
+*Note : If you are using Unity Hub click "NEW" in the top right.*

 ![NewProject](Images/NewProject.JPG)

 * Give your project a name!
 (If you are are using this in a class make sure to include YOUR name in the name).
 * Then make sure to set "Template" to "2D".
 * And finally choose the location.
 You probably want to have one main folder to hold all of the projects in these lessons.
 *Don't worry about the bottom bit about organizations or analytics.
 If they have default settings just leave them alone.*

 Now press "Create project" and let it load.

 ## The Editor